 If you’re just getting started in the kitchen, you may feel overwhelmed or intimidated, but remember that cooking is like anything else: The more you practice, the better you will become.
 Feel like you’re too far behind to ever catch up?
 It’s never too late to tie on that apron and learn how to whip up a chunky flavorful soup or cheesy baked enchiladas.
-After all, Julia Child didn’t learn how to cook until she was in her fifties!
+After all, Julia Child didn’t learn how to cook until she was in her 50s!

 There’s nothing worse than a grilled cheese sandwich that doesn’t have gooey melted cheese—it’s practically a crime!
-There are two important factors to making a good melted sandwich with crisped bread on the outside and hot melted cheese on the inside.
+There are two important factors to making a good melted sandwich with crisp bread on the outside and hot melted cheese on the inside.
 The first is to use grated cheese instead of sliced; grated cheese simply melts better and quicker than sliced cheese.
 The second is to cook the sandwich over medium heat.
 This ensures that the bread won’t get too crispy before the cheese has melted.
 Like with scrambled eggs, think big when it comes to fillings: Virtually any cheese, meat, or vegetable can be layered into a melted sandwich.
 Note that this technique can also be used to cook quesadillas.

 When making a cocktail, always measure out the ingredients and pour into a cocktail shaker, and then add ice.
 If you add the ice before measuring out the spirits, your drink may become diluted—especially if you get distracted by a phone call or text conversation half way through making the beverage.
 After you’ve got the ice in the tin, shake vigorously for at least 30 seconds until there’s condensation on the outside of the tin.
-Strain the liquid into a glass and enjoy immediately.
+Strain the liquid into a glass, and enjoy immediately.

 What would you add to this list?
 Tell us in the comments below.

 This story was originally published in 2016 and updated in 2017.